-- "Status of Major Shareholders" above is based on the register of shareholders as of September 30, 2023. - "Percentage" in "Status of Major Shareholders" above shows the ratio of the number of shares held by such shareholder to the total number of the outstanding shares (excluding treasury shares). - Regarding shares of the Company, Nippon Life Insurance Company submitted a change report as of April 22, 2019 pertaining to a report of possession of large volume, BlackRock Japan Co., Ltd. submitted a change report as of December 5, 2022 pertaining to a report of possession of large volume and Sumitomo Mitsui Trust Asset Management Co., Ltd. submitted a change report as of August 4, 2023 pertaining to a report of possession of large volume respectively.
-However, since the Company cannot confirm the number of shares substantially held by them as of September 30, 2023, such information is not disclosed in "Status of Major Shareholders" above.
+- · "Status of Major Shareholders" above is based on the register of shareholders as of September 30, 2024. - "Percentage" in "Status of Major Shareholders" above shows the ratio of the number of shares owned by such shareholder to the total number of outstanding shares (excluding treasury shares). - Regarding shares of the Company, BlackRock Japan Co., Ltd. submitted a change report as of December 5, 2022 pertaining to a report of possession of large volume and Nippon Life Insurance Company submitted a change report as of February 22, 2024 pertaining to a report of possession of large volume respectively.
+However, since the Company cannot confirm the number of shares substantially held by them as of September 30, 2024, such information is not disclosed in "Status of Major Shareholders" above.